jigx-com/jigx-docs/docs/Administration/Organization Settings.md

 ## Advanced Settings

 In the Advanced Settings screen add the email address where request emails will be sent.
 In this instance request emails are sent from the mobile app if a user has downloaded the app, tries to log in and has not been invited by your organization.
-A message will display on the app allowing the user to request access.&#x20;
+A message will display on the app allowing the user to request access.

-- **Off (will not be discoverable during registration) **- when this option is set users registering with the same domain as the organization will not be able to join your organization during the registration process.
+- **Off (will not be discoverable during registration)** - when this option is set users registering with the same domain as the organization will not be able to join your organization during the registration process.
 You will need to manually add them to the organization.
 - **Request to join (needs approval from owners)** - a request to join will be sent and requires approval for users registering with the same domain as the organization.
 - **Automatic can join without approval** - users registering with the same domain as the organization will automatically be added to the organization.

-**Jigx support access **- determine the level of access that Jigx support has in Jigx Management to your organization.
-There are two levels of access you can choose between *Read *or *Write*.&#x20;
+**Jigx support access** - determine the level of access that Jigx support has in Jigx Management to your organization.
+There are two levels of access you can choose between *Read* or *Write*.

 ![Advanced Settings](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/VDOa9z1L0rO_fJwLpL2iD_jm-advancedl.png "Advanced Settings")

-**Set **Jigx Management** idle timeout **- Set an *Idle logout* option for Jigx Management.
+Set **Jigx Management idle timeout**- Set an *Idle logout* option for Jigx Management.
 This is an optional security setting that once applied will display a prompt and then log the person out of Jigx Management after being idle for the configured period.
 Enabling the checkbox has a default of 120 minutes, but is configurable to any number of minutes.

 ::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/VDzv8idkuNsRXLYUoukpv_jm-idletimeout.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/VDzv8idkuNsRXLYUoukpv_jm-idletimeout.png" size="80" width="1736" height="894" position="center" caption="Idle timeout setting " alt="Idle timeout setting "}

 ## Organization Limits

 The organization limits allow you as the organization's owner to view the number of members and solutions in the organization.
-In the Solution Limit template section set the number of members allowed on new solutions, then restrict the number of rows of data and files allowed per solution.&#x20;
+In the Solution Limit template section set the number of members allowed on new solutions, then restrict the number of rows of data and files allowed per solution.

 ::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-VCMpFrybgVQQK23Gj6Ve_-20241002-114414.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-VCMpFrybgVQQK23Gj6Ve_-20241002-114414.png" size="90" width="1870" height="1198" position="center" caption}